xrdocs/ncs5500/_tutorials/ncs5500-fabric-redundancy-tests.md

 Now, let's present the math used to identify the bandwidth available when losing one fabric card and how it affects each type of line cards in our portfolio.

-Each Jericho NPU connects to each Fabric Module with 6 SERDES at 25Gbps raw: after cell tax, encoding and correction, we can actually use 20.8Gbps
+Each Jericho NPU connects to each Fabric Module with 6 SERDES at 25Gbps raw: after cell tax, encoding and correction, we can actually use 20.8Gbps.
+Each Jericho+ NPU connects to each Fabric Module with 8 SERDES links, with the same useable bandwidth.

-### 4-slot Chassis with Jericho Line Cards
+### 4-slot Chassis with FE3600 fabric and Jericho Line Cards

 All 6 links from each Jericho NPU are connected to a single FE3600 per fabric card: